 It’s important to note that, while such risks exist, they’re considered rare.

 The fact that mothers can’t feel all of the elements of delivery with an epidural can also lead to a host of other problems, such as increased risk of tearing during vaginal delivery.

 The term “natural birth” is usually used to describe a vaginal delivery performed without medication.
 It’s also sometimes used to distinguish between a vaginal delivery and a cesarean delivery.

 “Women want to be able to move around untethered to machines, they want to stay home as long as possible before heading to the hospital, they don’t want to be disturbed or excessively monitored, or have too many cervical checks (if at all), and they want to have immediate and uninterrupted skin-to-skin contact with their newborn and wait until the cord stops pulsating to clamp and cut the cord,” said Shea.

-And in case you didn’t already know, mothers do have the right to elect natural births at hospitals.
+And in case you didn’t already know, mothers do have the right to elect unmedicated births at hospitals.

-There are a few serious risks associated with natural births.
+There are a few serious risks associated with unmedicated births.
 Risks often arise if there is a medical problem with the mother or if an issue prevents the baby from naturally moving through the birth canal.

 Other concerns surrounding a vaginal birth include:

 - tears in the perineum (area behind the vaginal wall)

 - increased pain